My Little House Of Sleep Model

 ✔ Sleep Environment: Safety, Darkness, Sound, Comfort

-✔ Sleep Routine: Sleep Signal, Steps, Duration, Day vs Night routine
+✔ Sleep Routine: Consistent Steps, Duration, Day vs Night routine

-✔ Your Child’s Unique Needs: Individual preferences, Milestones, Temperament, Personality, Uniqueness as a strength
+✔ Your Child’s Uniqueness: Individual preferences, Milestones, Temperament, Personality, Uniqueness as a strength

 ✔ Independent Sleep: Falling asleep, Staying asleep, Sleep training